PeterKBailey/Traffic-Sign-Detection/README.md

   2. Install it
   3. Open the application (the prediction models are already included)

-- B) An emulated Android phone (Can be obtained through android studio go to Device Manager then click "Create device")
+- B) An emulated Android phone (Can be obtained through Android Studio go to Device Manager then click "Create device")
   - In this case, follow the build steps decribed in [the section below](#building-android-app)
   - This is not ideal as the purpose is to use the device camera